Create a CI/CD pipeline for PHP with Azure DevOps Projects

 This view shows code commits that are associated with the specific deployment.

 The logs contain useful information about the deployment process.
 They can be viewed both during and after deployments.

 Clean up resources

-When no longer needed, you can delete the Azure App service and related resources created in this quickstart by using the Delete functionality on the Azure DevOps project dashboard.
+You can delete Azure App Service and other related resources when you don't need them anymore.
+Use the Delete functionality on the DevOps Projects dashboard.

-When you configured your CI/CD process in this quickstart, a build and release definition were automatically created in your VSTS project.
-You can modify these build and release definitions to meet the needs of your team.
-To learn more see this tutorial:
+When you configured your CI/CD process, build and release pipelines were automatically created.
+You can modify these build and release pipelines to meet the needs of your team.
+To learn more about the CI/CD pipeline, see this tutorial: